26 Years Ago: Stevie Ray Vaughan Kicks Off Final Tour

 For the rest of his life, sobriety was something Vaughan took just as seriously as he had his music.
 It was something he continued to work on, something he was intensely proud of and something he wished to share with the world.
 In fact, he titled his next record In Step as a tip of the cap to his new-found healthy lifestyle.

 Vaughan finished up the recording of his fourth studio album in March 1989 and hit the road just two months later.
 It was one of the most expansive tours of his life, comprising three legs and 147 shows across the United States and Canada.
 For 34 of the dates, Vaughan brought on another guitar virtuoso, Jeff Beck as a co-headliner in a collaboration that later won an award from Pollstar for Most Creative Tour Package.

 Speaking with Guitar World again in 1989, Vaughan related the struggles he dealt with in learning to play music while sober for the first time in his life.
 “I thought that the hardest thing would be, ‘Oh God, now I’m straight – can I play?’ he said.
 “But that had nothing to do with it.
 The hardest part is trying to keep things in perspective.
 I found out that the biggest problem that I had was self-centeredness and ego.
 That’s what my addiction seems to boil down to.
 To keep that part of myself under control while everybody is telling you how great you are is quite a task.”

 The tour came to a tragic, unplanned end on Aug.
-27, 1990 when, after a star-studded show at Alpine Valley Music Theater in East Troy, WI, Vaughan was killed in a helicopter crash.
+27, 1990, when, after a star-studded show at Alpine Valley Music Theater in East Troy, Wis., Vaughan was killed in a helicopter crash.